theupdateframework/taps/candidate-tuf-versions.md

 The TUF specification does not currently support breaking changes or changes that are not backwards compatible.
 If a repository and a client are not using the same version of the TUF specification, differences in metadata format may mean that metadata cannot be safely and reliably verified.
+Any changes that affect the metadata in this way are considered breaking changes.
 This TAP addresses this clash of versions by allowing TUF implementations to independently manage updates on clients and repositories.
 This in turn ensures that TUF will continue functioning after breaking changes are implemented.

-To manage breaking changes without loss of functionality, this TAP requires two
+To allow TUF implementers to adopt breaking changes without an interruption to providing and verifying updates, this TAP requires two
 changes: one to the way the TUF specification manages versions, and the other to how TUF implementations perform updates.
 The former is accomplished by having this TAP require that the specification use Semantic Versioning to separate breaking from